-The programme is working towards the introduction of new systems and ways of working, designed to facilitate a planning system that is more inclusive, efficient and which supports sustainable economic development both locally and across Scotland.
+The programme will work towards the introduction of new systems and ways of working, designed to facilitate a planning system that is more inclusive, efficient and which supports sustainable economic development both locally and across Scotland.

 Our ambitions and proposed approach to the transformation programme have been set out in Transforming Places Together: Scotland's Digital Strategy for Planning which was launched in November 2020.

 This strategy is strongly evidence-based, and its development was supported by an extensive period of user research, horizon scanning, and stakeholder engagement.
-In addition we have also developed a suite of prototypes to illustrate what future services could look like
+In addition, we developed a suite of prototypes to illustrate what future services could look like